isomerpages/moe-peircesec/_admission/Direct School Admission (DSA).md

 they can approach the child’s primary school for assistance.
 <br>ii.
 Applicants not studying in MOE mainstream primary schools: They need
 to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
-Please visit the MOE website at: https://go.gov.sg/nmsdsa-sec-application for details.
+Please visit the MOE website at: <a href="https://go.gov.sg/nmsdsa-sec-application" rel="noopener noreferrer nofollow" target="_blank">DSA-Sec Apply</a> for details.
 <br>
 <br>4.
 Choices
 <br>Students can indicate up to three choices (maximum of two choices for